Summary of Health Monitoring Program

-TCP uses a combination of soiled-bedding sentinel serology (EZ-Spot) and PCR by direct animal sampling (fecal and body swabs) of sentinels and experimental animals.
+TCP uses a combination of soiled-bedding sentinel (SBS) serology and direct animal sampling (fecal and body swabs) of sentinels and experimental animals for PCR testing.
 Racks are evaluated on a rotating basis and at minimum each rack is tested every three months.
-PCR testing of exhaust air dust is also be implemented throughout the facility.
+PCR testing of exhaust air dust is gradually being implemented throughout the facility.
 All external testing is performed by Charles River Laboratories.

 General Housing (Holding C/D): Each month, per room, 3 racks are tested:

-- Two racks are tested using sentinel serology (EZ-Spot) and a Tracking Profile which includes 12 agents;
+- Two racks are tested using SBS serology and a Tracking panel which includes 12 agents;

-- One rack is testing by direct animal sampling PCR (pooled fecal and body swabs from 10 random cages, including the sentinel) using a modified Surveillance-Plus PRIA Panel which includes 43 agents;
+- One rack is testing by direct animal sampling (pooled fecal and body swabs from 10 random cages, including the sentinel) using a modified Surveillance-Plus PRIA panel which includes 43 agents;

 - Racks on Floor 1 are tested monthly for Helicobacter spp. and MNV by sampling 10 random cages and performing fecal PCR.
 Note: Helicobacter spp. and MNV are permitted on Floor 2.

-Sentinel cages (2 mice per cage) screen either a single rack (80 experimental cages) or double rack (up to 160 experimental cages) and are exposed to soiled bedding from all cages on the rack every 14 days during cage change.
+Sentinel cages (2 mice per cage) are used to monitor either a single rack (80 experimental cages) or double rack (up to 160 experimental cages) and are exposed to soiled bedding from all cages on the rack every 14 days during cage change.
 The exposure period for sentinel mice is a minimum of 12 weeks before serology testing is performed.

-Model Production Core (Holding A/B): Post-surgical recipient dams and production colony mice (donors and studs) are tested monthly by direct animal sampling PCR (pooled fecal and body swab from 10 random cages per rack) using a Mouse Prevalent PRIA Panel.
+Model Production Core (Holding A/B): Post-surgical recipient dams and production colony mice (donors and studs) are tested monthly by direct animal sampling (pooled fecal and body swab from 10 random cages per rack) using a Mouse Prevalent PRIA panel.
 Recipient dams are tested 2-3 weeks post-surgery prior to weaning their litter.
-Comprehensive annual testing is performed on the production colony mice using direct animal sampling and a Surveillance-Plus PRIA Panel.
+Comprehensive annual testing is performed on the production colony mice using direct animal sampling and a Surveillance-Plus PRIA panel.